 114 THE GOLDEN FLEECING - Bart is rescued by Quakers when the riverboat he is playing poker on sinks.
 The Quakers have found gold and want Bart to help them develop a mine.
 Bart gets involved in the stock market and with an unethical investment banker.
 As usual, he turns the tables on the swindlers.
 Too rich for my blood!

 115 THREE QUEENS FULL parodies Bonanza!
 The Wheelwrights replace the Cartwrights.
-Hoss becomes Moose, and the Ponderosa becomes the Subrosa.
+Hoss becomes Moose, & the Ponderosa becomes the Subrosa.
 Daddy Wheelwright hires Bart to chaperone 3 brides for his 3 sons.
 When they start robbing the house, Bart teaches them manners: "Tone down the wiggle!"
 After some intrigue and second-guessing, the girls marry the Wheelwright boys.

 116 A TECHNICAL ERROR - Bart wins a bank, then finds out $20,000 are missing.
 The old lady has been juggling the books to prevent foreclosures.
 There is nearly a run on the bank.
 Doc temporarily saves the day by borrowing money from a crook named Blackjack Carney.
 Doc means to marry pretty Jolene Brand, a bank employee.
 The Gold Brick Stamps recall S&H Green Stamps.
 Things work out when Bart sells the bank back to the man he won it from.
 Where's the money?